anoobbacker/brilliant-pala/screening-mock/chemistry/047-oxide-insoluble-water.md

 2. CuO
 3. $\mathrm{K}_2 \mathrm{O}$
 4. CaO

+---
+# Answer
+## Quick visual reasoning
+- Picture dropping each oxide into water:
+  - Na2O: the water would heat up and feel slippery like strong soap.
+That means it mixes/reacts and makes the water strongly alkaline.
+  - K2O: behaves even more vigorously than sodium’s—again making very slippery, strongly alkaline water.
+So it mixes/reacts readily.
+  - CaO (quicklime): when sprinkled into water it hisses/steams, turns the water milky.
+Some dissolves to make clear “limewater” on top.
+So it does react and partly dissolves.
+  - CuO: a black powder that just sinks and sits there.
+The water looks the same, no slipperiness, no heat, no milkiness.
+It doesn’t mix in.

+Answer: CuO (option 2) is insoluble in water.

+## Create twists
+- Trap: “CaO looks cloudy so it must be insoluble.”
+The cloudiness comes from forming a new substance that only partly dissolves; the reaction is obvious from the heat and milkiness.
+Insoluble means it just sits unchanged—like CuO does.
+- Another angle: “Which one won’t turn red litmus blue?”
+The one that doesn’t make the water alkaline—again CuO.

+- Same idea, different look:
+  - Ask: “Which oxide would survive rain on a statue?”
+The black copper oxide would remain as a powdery coat; the others would aggressively react with moisture.
+  - Ask: “Which makes ‘limewater’ used to test carbon dioxide?”
+That’s from CaO reacting with water, so CaO isn’t simply insoluble.

+- Seen in real life:
+  - Builders “slake” quicklime with water—visible heat and milkiness—showing CaO reacts with water.
+  - Black copper oxide pigments don’t dissolve in rainwater—showing CuO is insoluble.

 ## Core idea
 Dissolving is a tug-of-war.
 A solid crystal holds its ions together; water tries to pull them apart and surround them.
 Whether an oxide “dissolves” in water depends on: